 Chez Papa, with 12 restaurants dotted around Paris, this is great hearty French food at affordable prices in a fun and bustling atmosphere.

 Le Petit Picard, 42 Rue St Croix de la Bretonnerie, 4th arrondissement.
 The decor might be over the top but the prices are not, with a good fixed price three course lunch of French cuisine with wine included.
 In the heart of the Marais.

 There are sidewalk carts cooking crêpes dotted all around the city and they are delicious.
 Savoury with cheese and mushrooms will make a meal, while the sweeter treats can be…well, a sweet treat—fuel for all that sightseeing.
 If you really love crêpes, head to Breizh Café, 109 rue Vieille du Temple, 3rd arrondissement in the Marais where you’ll have a huge choice of savoury and sweet filling in some of the world’s best crêpes.

 Read more: 7 Sweet Treats of Paris

-Markets: These are great places to see a city living its real life, hearing the language, seeing the foods.
+These are great places to see a city living its real life, hearing the language, seeing the foods.
 Renting a small apartment and cooking for yourself can be a great way to save money and feel like a local.
-There are excellent food markets dotted all over Paris.
+There are excellent food market tours in Paris.
 Some of the best are Aligre market (12th arrondissement), Bastille market (11th arrondissement) the Maubert Market (5th arrondissement) and Place Monge Market (5th arrondissement).
 Organic food markets include Marché Raspail (6th arrondissement) on Sunday mornings, and the Batignolles market (17th arrondissement) on Saturday mornings.
 St-Quentin is the city’s biggest covered market and is near the Gare de L’Est (10th arrondissement).